roberteigenfeld/CS370-Portfolio/README.md

-# Pirate Intelligent Agent — CS 370 Project
+# Pirate Intelligent Agent CS 370 Project

 ## Project Summary

-For this project, I developed an intelligent agent to solve a treasure hunt problem using reinforcement learning.
-I was given the base environment and game structure — including the reward system and state grid.
-I created the deep Q-learning model from scratch, including the neural network, training loop, action selection logic, and performance evaluation.
-The agent learned how to navigate the environment and reach the goal more efficiently over time through exploration and feedback.
+For this project, I created an intelligent agent that solves a treasure hunt problem using reinforcement learning.
+I was given the basic environment and game setup, including the state grid and reward system.
+I wrote the deep Q-learning model myself, including the neural network, training loop, action selection process, and performance tracking.
+The goal was to help the agent learn how to reach the treasure more efficiently with each training episode.

 ## Reflection

-This project helped me understand how reinforcement learning applies to real-world problem-solving — especially in building systems that improve through experience.
-I used concepts like Q-values, reward signals, and policy optimization to train the agent, and I saw firsthand how learning algorithms adjust behavior based on trial and error.
+This project helped me understand how reinforcement learning works in a real problem.
+I used concepts like Q-values, rewards, and policy updates to train the agent.
+I saw how an agent can improve its decisions by learning from experience and trial and error.

-Computer scientists design systems, solve problems, and build technologies that impact nearly every part of society.
-Their work matters because it drives innovation — from apps and automation to artificial intelligence and cybersecurity.
-In this project, I applied a computer scientist’s mindset by analyzing the problem, building modular code, testing hypotheses, and refining my model based on results.
+Computer scientists solve problems by building systems and writing code that works in the real world.
+Their work is important because it powers things we use every day, like apps, websites, and smart devices.
+In this project, I worked like a computer scientist by breaking the problem into parts, building working solutions, testing them, and improving them over time.

-Ethically, I’ve learned that developers carry responsibility for how their systems behave and affect others.
-Intelligent agents — even in simple environments like this — must be built with care to avoid bias or unintended consequences.
-As AI becomes more common in the real world, this responsibility only grows.
-This project reminded me that good design is not just about performance — it’s also about fairness, transparency, and accountability.
+I also learned about the responsibility developers have when creating intelligent systems.
+Even a small learning agent needs to be designed carefully so it works as intended.
+As AI becomes more common, developers must think about fairness and user impact.
+This project helped me understand how to design systems that are not only effective but also responsible and clear in how they work.